and Health ... benefits are

 health benefits of wine.

-the 1970s, the National Institute of Health excluded and suppressed
+the 1970s, under pressure from anti-alcohol special interest groups, the National Institute of Health excluded and suppressed

 evidence from the Framingham

-Heart Study that showed moderate drinkers had 50 per cent fewer
+Heart Study that followed 10,000 people over a span of 25 to 50 years and showed moderate drinkers had 50 per cent fewer

 when the television news magazine "60 Minutes" reported in November,